QUICK SUMMARY

 What Can You Do?
 A Faith-Based Digital Detox

-- Curate your feed – Follow truth-filled, encouraging voices.
+- Curate your feed – Follow truth-filled, encouraging voices and unfollow accounts that stir envy, fear, lust, outrage, or comparison.

-- Take breaks – Weekly media fasts can restore clarity.
+- Take breaks – Weekly media fasts can restore clarity and remind your soul that the world keeps turning when you log off.

-- Limit screen time – Use timers or app blockers to reduce digital noise.
+- Limit screen time – Use timers, app blockers, grayscale mode, and phone-free zones to reduce digital noise.

 - Replace scrolling with Scripture – Feed your soul, not your stress.